jpastuszek/varnishslog/README.md

 `varnishslog` v0.7.1 was tested with Varnish v6.2.0.

+`varnishslog` v0.8.0 was tested with Varnish v6.6.1.
+Fixes PIPE request log handling.

 Usage
 -----

-To install it you will need recent Rust compiler (tested on rustc 1.27.2):
+To install you will need a recent Rust compiler (tested on rustc 1.50.0):
 `cargo install varnishslog`

-To run build from source with:
+To run from source:
 `cargo run --release`

 Running: